synapticon/synapticon_ros2_control/README.md

 >
 >>#### Ubuntu 22.04 with ROS2
 >>
 >>To install ROS2 on your Ubuntu machine, follow the steps from the [official website](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) and install the full version.
 After the installation, some configuration steps as described [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html) are needed.
-For the completeness of the demo, the following commands are copy-paste from the official website and should be executed for the ROS2 installation:
+For the completeness of the demo, the commands in the following subsection are copied from the official website and should be executed for the ROS2 installation.
 >>
 >>>##### ROS2 Installation
 >>>